Salads that pass as a complete meal make me more happy than I can tell you. Especially when things get busy and getting take-out becomes tempting.

 This type of dressing is similar to a Thai peanut dressing, but this is so incredible with buttery and creamy cashews.
-It’s lightened up with Silk’s Unsweetened Cashew Milk.
+It’s lightened up with cashew milk.
 The cashew milk gives the dressing a creamy and silky consistency without fat overload.
-Silk Cashewmilk has less calories than skim milk and fifty percent more calcium.
-I love using it on cereals, by the glass and in any recipe where I’d use regular milk.
-It has a great creamy taste that feels like a treat.

 So, don’t even think about ordering take-out tonight…this is so much better!

 - 1/3 cup raw cashews toasted (see Notes) or 1/4 cup cashew butter

 - 1 tablespoon soy sauce

 - 1 tablespoon olive oil use a mild flavored oil

 - 1 teaspoon fresh ginger grated

 - 1/2 teaspoon crushed red pepper